christine-zhang1/cs180/proj2/index.md

     </div>
 </div>

-Comparing this to the results in part 1.1, we see that these images are much less noisy, and they capture the information about the edges in the image more cleanly and clearly.
-The gradient magnitude images look much smoother after we blur the image initially.
-This is because the Gaussian filter is a low pass filter, so it removes the high frequency components of the image, eliminating noise and causing edge detection to be more accurate.
+Comparing this to the results in part 1.1, we see that these images are much less noisy, and the edges in the image appear more clear, thick, and rounded.
+The noisy edges at the bottom of the image are also gone.
+This is because the blurring the initial image removes the high frequency components of the image since the Gaussian filter is a low pass filter.
+This eliminates noise and causes edge detection to be more accurate.

 We check that we get the same results by convolving the gaussian with `D_x` and `D_y` first.